V-TERM/cs7641_census_project/index.md

 Every data record has a unique combination of these keys, and the year generally varies from 2009 to 2019 (inclusive), the time period under consideration for our project.
 The state and county are two designated numeric identifiers, and the census data is available for all states and all counties.

-All the datasets combined, we collected a total of 183 features, on which we run PCA to reduce it to a manageable number of features.
+All the datasets combined, we collected a total of 183 features.
 We also downloaded the presidential and senatorial election results data separately and matched the records with the census data by key.

 ## Methods